simonmichael/hledger/MANUAL.markdown

 with a reporting interval (eg weekly). hledger period expressions are similar but not identical to c++ ledger's.

-Here is a basic period expression specifying the first quarter of 2009 (start date is always included, end date is always excluded):
+Here is a basic period expression specifying the first quarter of 2009.
+Note the start date is always included and the end date is always excluded:

     -p "from 2009/1/1 to 2009/4/1"